jupyterlab/frontends-team-compass/rfc/development-cycle.md

 2. Minor: `{x}.x.0` branches.
 After final release `{x}.{y}.0` create new patch `{x}.{y}.x` branch.
 3. Major: `master` branch.
 After release `{x}.0.0` create new minor `{x}.x.0` branch and new patch `{x}.0.x` branch.

 Each increment has a corresponding "latest" branch for the greatest working version.
 For example with two branches `2.x.0`, `1.x.0` the "latest" minor branch is `2.x.0`.
 The latest major branch is always `master`.

 *Note: We could instead have separate branches for each version, but this isn't necessarily if we are going by the **Single Active** assumption above.*

-### PR Semver Tags
+### PR SemVer Tags

 Each PR should be tagged with one of three tags `semver:patch`, `semver:minor`, `semver:major` before it is merged.
 We could do this manually or by possibly giving a first guess [using type analysis](https://api-extractor.com/) or some commit message keywords.
 We should have a bot that blocks merging if one of these is not added.